Mailing, USPS, Postal Regulations

 Which mailing class should marketers opt for?

-However, it’s fair to say that deciding between First Class and USPS Marketing Mail comes down to deciding which of two factors is more important to you: time or money.
+It’s fair to say that deciding between First Class and USPS Marketing Mail comes down to deciding which of two factors is more important to you: time or money.

 Time is Priority